 - A smaller menu will open, with two toggle on/off buttons next to the following options: On-Hold Beeps and Entry/Exit Chimes.

-- If you want to turn both options off, simply tap on their corresponding toggle buttons until they say Off instead of On.
+- If you want to turn both options off, tap on their corresponding toggle buttons until they say Off instead of On.